Uplift » Can My Lawyer Cash My Settlement Check?

 24 Hours Icon

 All personal injury cases are unique, and some very large settlements might be paid through an annuity.
-Rather than the insurer making a lump-sum payment, instead they make regular payments over time.
+Rather than making a lump-sum payment, the insurer makes regular payments over time.

 You then make an arrangement with your attorney to receive payments directly from the annuity for the duration of the payment period.